rusty-scratch/sb-block-def-genie/README.md

 # sb-block-def-genie

-Read YAML data for Scratch blocks definition and generate Rust items for it
+Schema for YAML in rust struct (with no actual schema, maybe later).
+It's for my other rust scratch crate to genereate Scratch block.